astronomer/astro-sdk/docs/astro/sql/operators/load_file.rst

 This is the default way of loading data into a table.
 There are performance bottlenecks because of limitations of memory, processing power, and internet bandwidth of worker node.

-Improving bottlenecks by using native paths
+Improving bottlenecks by using native transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. figure:: ../../../images/nativePath.png

-Some of the cloud databases like Bigquery and Snowflake support native paths (complete list of supported native paths :ref:`supported_native_path`) to ingest data from cloud storage directly.
+Some of the cloud databases like Bigquery and Snowflake support native transfer (complete list of supported native transfers :ref:`supported_native_path`) to ingest data from cloud storage directly.
 Using this we can ingest data much quicker and without any involvement of the worker node.

 Steps:

 #.
 Request destination database to ingest data from the file source.
 #.
 Database request file source for data.

 This is a faster way for datasets of larger size as there is only one network call involved and usually the bandwidth between vendors is high.
 Also, there is no requirement for memory/processing power of the worker node, since data never gets on the node.
-There is significant performance improvement due to native paths as evident from benchmarking results.
+There is significant performance improvement due to native transfers as evident from benchmarking results.

-**Note** - By default the native path is enabled and will be used if the source and destination support it, this behavior can be altered by the ``use_native_support`` param.
+**Note** - By default the native transfer is enabled and will be used if the source and destination support it, this behavior can be altered by the ``use_native_support`` param.

-Parameters for native path
+Parameters for native transfer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-#. **use_native_support** - Native paths support is available for some FileSource and Databases, if it is available the default is to use this path.
+#. **use_native_support** - native transfer support is available for some FileSource and Databases, if it is available the default is to use this path.
 To leverage these paths certain settings/changes need to be done on destination databases.
 If for some reason users don't want to use these paths they can turn off this behavior by passing ``use_native_support=False``.
         This feature is enabled by default, to disable it refer to the below code.

         .. literalinclude:: ../../../../example_dags/example_load_file.py